game-ci/documentation/docs/github/v2/15-deployment/ios.md

 This will install pods and generate the `xcworkspace` for you.

-Then change the build_app section so that it uses the new `xcworkspace`:
+Then change the `build_app` step at the end of this build phase to use the new `xcworkspace` instead of the old `xcodeproj`:

 ```ruby
     build_app(